When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 While design-bid-build is still the traditional model on construction projects, new numbers tell you all you need to know:

-- 82% of owner respondents said they’ve used or plan to use design-bid-build in the next five years, while 58% of owners said they’ve used or plan to use design-build
+- 82% of owner respondents said they’ve used or plan to use design-bid-build in the next five years, while 58% of owners said they’ve used or plan to use the method

 - Just over half of owners surveyed said design-bid-build usage would stay about the same over the next five years, while 32% predicted a decrease.
 Only 15% of owners predicted an increase in usage of the method

-- 29% of owners said design-build adoption would stay the same while 67% predicted increased utilization
+- 29% of owners said the delivery method adoption would stay the same while 67% predicted increased utilization

 So what exactly is the difference between design-bid-build and its increasingly popular successor, design-build?